 This “impressionistic sketch” was created a while ago.
+It is an automatic drawing made in 3 seconds on a “greased up” mobile screen, then photo’ed from that screen.
 I turned it into a 3 minute video, the whole thing going “crimsonite” towards the end.
 You need to hang in there!

 Then I heard Julia Holter’s crazy-beautiful song, I shall love 2.
 The tender voice, that bass line… It became the catalyst I needed.
 To stop hesitating.

 And since my youngest daughter attained her majority in June 2019, I felt like creating a special salute for her.
 A video became the result, but you can watch this generalized version without my personal notes to her.
 It’s messages are – at least per intention – universal.
 You will not be an intruder.
 Instead, I bring the personal pictures used in the original video at the bottom of this essay, because it is a beautiful thing to love and be proud of a daughter.
 It is the “learning to let go” type of love.
 Really hard work!

 I felt like putting into words what I had understood, about “flapper life”.
 At least a fraction of that interesting subject.
 Somehow, the text is the painting’s cameo, albeit from the mind only.
 The rest; the painting and the music, is from higher grounds.
 What could I call it?
 A multidimensjonal multi-message mashup?